brokensandals/object-graph-as-json/README.md

 - `id`
 - `prototype`: The encoded result of calling `Object.getPrototypeOf` on the object.
   May be omitted if it is `Object.prototype`.
-- `symbolProps`: The properties of the object whose keys are symbols, as described below.
+- `symbols`: The properties of the object whose keys are symbols, as described below.
    Omitted if there are none.
    This field is an array where each element is a property object as described below.
 - All of the original object's string-keyed properties are encoded as properties where the key is the original key prepended with a period, and the value is either the encoded value or a property object as described below.